Jonathan97-web/CaseStudyRoadsurferReact/README.md

 ----

 ### Features
-- Users can view bookings by clicking the view booking, a modal will pop up with booking/customer information.
+- Users can view bookings by clicking the view booking, the user will be redirected to the booking details page to view the booking in more detail.
 - Users can choose from a dropdown menu in the Navbar to view bookings depending on city.
 - If no bookings exists on a day, it will show no bookings found.
-- There are buttons for previous and next week, but they are not functional since I need to be able to filter by week from the API.
+- Navigate between weeks for bookings with specified dates, if there are no bookings on a certain the week will get skipped.

 ---
 ### Future features

-- Be able to filter bookings by week.
-- User authentication so that only licensed people can login and view the bookings.
+- User authentication so that only authorized people can login and view the bookings.

 ---